tadeuszwojcik/angular-once/README.md

 List below contains comparison of angular-once directives ( **one time bindings** ) with  build in angular directives ( **two-way bindings** ).

-One important thing to note is that when using 'angular-once' and binded data is `undefined` it creates watch which waits till data is available (promise is resolved) and then remove that watch itself.
-Reason for that is to be able to use it with data which is not yet available, but still readonly.

 | 	angular-once | native angular equivalent  | example usage  |
 | ------------- |:-------------:|:-----:|
 | `once-text="value"`     | `ng-bind` or `{{ }}`  |`<ANY once-text="user.name"></ANY>`|